San Diego Sexual Harassment Lawyer

 Check icon

 Many who experience sexual harassment in the workplace report “freezing,” or feeling unable to stop, oppose, or report the behavior.
-Common fears that survivors face about reporting sexual assault in the workplace can include concerns about jeopardizing their advancement, and fear of being ostracized from other coworkers.
+Common fears that survivors face about reporting sexual assault in the workplace can include concerns about jeopardizing their advancement and fear of being ostracized by other coworkers.

 Check icon